mackenco/BellyGuides/README.md

 [BellyGuide](http://www.belly-guide.com) is a Rails-based website that helps people keep track of restaurants they want to try, by organizing them in to-do lists.

 ###Map
  * Create custom maps to keep track of where you've eaten and where you want to go.
-Check out your global map with every restaurant you want to try, and even input your location to find somewhere close to you right now.
+ * Check out your global map with every restaurant you want to try.
+ * Input your location to find somewhere close to you right now.

 ###Eat
 * Check off restaurants as you visit them and take notes on your meals.
+* Filter your a map's restaurants by category to find exactly what you want to eat.

 ###Explore
  * Check out other users' maps and their eating accomplishments, add their restaurants to your maps, or even clone their entire map and set out on your own eating quest.